Aminho09/Microprocessor_FinalProject/README.md

-# Microprocessor_FinalProject
+# Microprocessor FinalProject
-Final project of Microprocessor - Spring 2023
+Final project of Microprocessor - Spring 2023 - Instructed by Dr. Dara Rahmati Markup :  - - - -

-I'll write this later :)
+## Description
+In this project, we're going to implement a *Signal Generator* using *STM32F401* microcontroller.